Detecting State Changes in Functional Neuronal Connectivity using Factorial Switching Linear Dynamical Systems: A factorial switching linear dynamical system for modeling functional connectivity from MEA recordings

 \subsection{Inferring latent states using variational inference}

-In order to effectively learn the latent states $\Theta = \{h_t, z_t\}_{t=1}^T$ we develop an AEVB algorithm inspired by~\cite{becker2019switching}.
-Our algorithm makes use of a variational distribution $q(\Theta) = \prod_t q(h_t)q(z_t)$ to approximate the posterior of the model defined in Equation~\ref{eqn:our_model}.
-We parametrize $q(\Theta)$ using a combination of neural networks,
+In order to effectively learn the latent states $\Theta = \{\disc_t, z_t\}_{t=1}^T$ we develop an AEVB algorithm inspired by~\citet{becker2019switching}.
+Our algorithm makes use of a variational distribution $q(\Theta)$ to approximate the posterior of the model defined in Equation~\ref{eqn:our_model}.

-Here, our variational distribution $q\left(h_t^{(k)}\right)$ for the discrete latent states is parametrized by an RNN $f_q$, and the variational distribution $q\left(z_t^{(k)}\right)$ for the continuous latent states is parameterized by an RNN $f_z$.
-Each RNN depends both on the previous states and on the current observation.